Bumpff/SoftRF_Skyview/README.md

 The code has been primarily tested using PowerFlarm and a traffic simulator (details below).

 The original UDP and BT_LE taffic data connections appear to work from SoftRF transceivers.
-Traffic data input with the USB socket as the connection dos not work because it did not work in MB06B and Linar only fixed that in his V0.13.
+Traffic data input with the USB socket as the connection does not work because it did not work in MB06B and Linar only fixed that in his V0.13.
 I have not tested the bridge functionality.
 SoftRF compatibility is not relevant to the WAGA project, so I wont be fixing any related issues.

 Additions and changes to MB06B include:
 ======================================